Indonesian Maritime Security Agency: Weapon systems

+Small arms

 Rank structure

 The Bakamla uses a similar ranking system and insignia with Indonesian Navy.
 The difference between navy and Bakamla rank are the usage of special title (Bakamla uses special title of "BAKAMLA" for every personnel, while navy uses "(TNI)" for high-ranking officer and branch/corps abbreviation for other officer and enlisted personnel) and Bakamla does not have a rank higher than a Vice admiral (Laksamana Madya) as that is the rank of the head of the agency.
 Indonesian National Armed Forces personnel, Indonesian National Police personnel or other civil servant who are assigned to Bakamla are given Bakamla rank which are correspond to his/her original rank.

+Bakamla Seaman rank sleeves are slanted in navy blue unlike the Navy's straight stripes, a tradition introduced from the US Coast Guard.